Democrats ask for an investigation into DOGE's access to Treasury's payment systems

 The Treasury Department has maintained that the review is merely about assessing the integrity of the system and that no changes to it are being made.
 But according to two people familiar with the process, Musk’s team began its inquiry looking for ways to suspend payments made by the U.S. Agency for International Development, which Trump and Musk are attempting to shutter.

 Separately, labor unions and advocacy groups have sued to block the payments system review from proceeding because of concerns about its legality.
-U.S. District Judge Colleen Kollar-Kotelly on Thursday restricted DOGE’s read-only access of Treasury’s payment systems.
+U.S. District Judge Colleen Kollar-Kotelly on Thursday restricted DOGE’s read-only access of Treasury’s payment systems to two workers, one of them Tom Krause, who now appears on the Treasury Department website as performing the functions of fiscal assistant secretary.

 Also signing the letters were Democratic Sens.
 Ruben Gallego of Arizona, Jack Reed of Rhode Island, Raphael Warnock of Georgia and Sheldon Whitehouse of Rhode Island.